 Justification of selection of operational ground equipment [DJF, -; SRR, PDR].

-5Maintenance
+to item 5: The security sensitivity of the product is determined by the security analysis.

+Maintenance

 ECSS-Q-ST-80_0720259

 Taking account of the provider’s maintenance and product policy, it shall be ensured that the hardware and support services can be maintained throughout the specified life of the software product within the operational constraints.